VidCoin/VidCoin-Unity-SDK/Documentation.md

 ## Setting up the framework in your Unity Project

 ### Step 1 : Getting the Vidcoin Unity Package
-Download and open the zip file from Github : https://github.com/VidCoin/VidCoin-Unity-SDK
+Download and open the zip file from this repository (https://github.com/VidCoin/VidCoin-Unity-SDK).

 ### Step 2 : Importing Vidcoin into the Unity project
 Open your project in Unity and select “Assets/Import Package/Custom Package…”.